Nesac128/tensorimage/docs/index.rst

    n_epochs = 600
    learning_rate = 0.04
    l2_regularization_beta = 0.05 # Beta value for L2 Regularization (to prevent overfitting)
-   architecture = 'RosNet' # Other CNN architectures are also available batch_size = 32
+   architecture = 'rosnet' # Other CNN architectures are also available batch_size = 32
    train_test_split = 0.2

 There are many data augmentation operations which you can perform on the training data.
 You can apply all of them to your training data, or just one, or none.
-You must pass the operation classes, with any required parameters, to the ``DataAugmentationBuilder()`` class, which will then be passed to the ``Train()`` class.
+You must pass the operation classes, with any required parameters, to the ``DataAugmentationBuilder()`` class, which will then be passed to the ``Trainer()`` class.
 The script continues below:

 .. code-block:: python